Yoast/wordpress-seo/readme.txt

 	* Added filters for the change frequencies of different URLs added to the sitemap.
 Props to [haroldkyle](https://github.com/haroldkyle) for the idea.
 	* Private posts now default to noindex (even though they technically probably couldn't be indexed anyway).
 	* Show a warning message underneath a post's robots meta settings when site is set to noindex sitewide in WP core.
+	* Updated licensing class to show a notice when requests to yoast.com are blocked because of `WP_HTTP_BLOCK_EXTERNALS`

 = 1.5.2.2 =